docusealco/docuseal/docs/api/csharp.md

 ### Clone a template

-The API endpoint allows you to clone existing template into a new template.
+The API endpoint allows you to clone an existing template into a new template.

 ```csharp
 var client = new RestClient("https://api.docuseal.com/templates/1000001/clone");